 This event changed the course of my entire life.
 Access to safe, affordable housing is a central theme in my life and my career in politics.

 Over 20 years ago, I moved to the Central Ward of Newark to fight slumlords and help families stay in their homes.
 When I became mayor, we tackled the affordable housing crisis head on — doubling the rate of affordable housing production.
-Over 300 new homes and apartments for special needs populations were built during my tenure.
+Over 300 new homes and apartments were built for people with disabilities during my tenure.

 All people deserve a chance to live without the worry of being homeless or keeping their families safe.
 That’s why it was important for my new housing plan to increase affordable units, end discrimination, help Americans pay their rent and give everyone a fair shot at homeownership.